The Common Tern, nicknamed the "sea swallow" for its graceful flight and forked tail.

 Habitat and Distribution

-The Common Tern is a long-distance migrant.
+The Common Tern is a long-distance migrant, breeding in temperate and subarctic regions of Europe, Asia, and North America.
 It nests on coasts (sandy beaches, islets) as well as inland, near lakes, ponds, gravel pits, and along large rivers.
-It requires islets or nesting areas free of terrestrial predators.
-It spends the winter on the coasts of the Southern Hemisphere.
+It requires islets or nesting areas free of terrestrial predators and sometimes shares these freshwater habitats with birds like the Great Cormorant.
+It is strongly migratory, spending the winter in coastal tropical and subtropical regions of the Southern Hemisphere, reaching as far south as Peru and Argentina.

 Conservation Status

-The Common Tern is listed as "Least Concern" (LC) by the IUCN on a global scale.
+Globally, the Common Tern is listed as "Least Concern" (LC) by the IUCN Red List of Threatened Species due to its large population and vast breeding range.
 However, its breeding populations are very sensitive to habitat degradation (coastal development) and human disturbance during the breeding season.
 Conservation programs, such as installing nesting rafts, help support local populations.
+While numbers in North America have declined sharply in recent decades, the overall global status remains stable.

 Frequently Asked Questions (FAQ)